MIT Advanced Manufacturing Courses

 Summary

-- Overview about productivity, quality defects, and training hours.
-Differences between North American and Japanese manufacturing in 1990.
+• Overview of productivity, quality defects, and training hours, highlighting differences between North American and Japanese manufacturing in 1990.

-- Lean thinking is a way of thinking and a set of practices focused o creating more value with less rosources.
-It involves constantly experimenting and improving to eliminate waste and optimize the entire value stream, from raw materials to the customer.
+• Lean thinking is both a mindset and a set of practices focused on creating more value with fewer resources.
+It involves continuous experimentation and improvement to eliminate waste and optimize the entire value stream from raw materials to the customer.

 Types of value in process steps